jackofallops/howtos/osx/osxLinuxTools.md

 GNU Command Line Tools
 GNU Coreutils:

     brew install coreutils

-GNU Coreutils contains the most essential UNIX commands, such as ls, cat.
+GNU Coreutils contains the usual flavours of UNIX commands, such as ls, cat.

-Then you may probably want to install the following ones (For some of the packages, you need to run brew tap homebrew/dupes first, but only once for your system):
+Then you may probably want to install the following ones (For some of the packages, you will need to run `brew tap homebrew/dupes` first, but only once for your system):

     brew install binutils
     brew install diffutils